 Since 2010, Effect.org has been working in India to create quality, affordable education.
 With Effect.org staff, you’ll visit our schools, learn about various education models, and failures & successes of the local education system.

-The team’s biggest goal is to leverage each individual’s technical skills during a Hackathon.
-You’ll spend 4 days learning about the barriers that Effect Schools face, and then apply your learings to create solutions during the Hackathon.
+The team’s biggest goal is to leverage each individual’s technical skills during an Impact Workshop.
+You’ll spend 4 days learning about the barriers that Effect Schools face, and then apply your learings to create solutions during an Impact Workshop.

-Whether you are a marketer, HR, developer or have other skills, every professional background assists in making this Hackathon successful!
+Whether you are a marketer, HR, developer or have other skills, every professional background assists in making this Impact Workshop successful!

 Travel through New Delhi visiting Effect.org schools, learning about education models, and successes & failures of India’s education system.